 No recipe here can really be a flop, unless the product is discarded in the bin or composted.
 Then again, that's virtually another cheese for the cheese connoisseur with an iron stomach.
 I'm referring to the potential for a Sardinian specialty maggot cheese, Casu Marzu otherwise known as Formaggio Marcio [rotten cheese].
 This is by no means to suggest to eat any cheese with maggot infestation, for not only a special species of fly known as Piophila casei larvae is used to produce such cheese, there have been cases of allergy to the larvae for those who've eaten the traditional cheese.
 The cheese can also be toxic if dead larvae exist in the cheese.
 Furthermore, the live larvae are resistant to gastric acid and can pass through the stomach into the intestines, and can cause serious lesions as they attempt to bore through the intestinal walls.

-Can you smell the aroma of Oregano and Thyme impregnated Congetella?... tips of the fingers to the lips kiss Mwooah!
+Can you smell the aroma of fresh Oregano and Thyme impregnated Congetella?...
+Mmmm... tips-of-fingers to lips-kiss-Mwooah!

 Due to the difficulty in preparing congetella fresh mozzarella [using rennet], i decided to remove the original recipe here.
 Instead, above I share a simplified recipe for a non rennet version of congetella.
 Please click on the photo for enlarge view with the basic recipe.